Plymouth Vocational Training Scheme

 The Scheme - An Overview

-At any one time there are approximately 25 specialty trainees (STs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
-We also have close links to the Services, with mainly Royal Navy Doctors, both in hospital and GP posts, attending the educational programme and other events.
+At any one time there are approximately 28 specialty trainees (STs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
+We also have close links to the MOD and its trainees, both in hospital and GP posts, attending the educational programme and other events.

 The scheme educational programme is held on Wednesdays; the training year is divided into three terms beginning in September, January and April.